 The governance structure just to handle climate control is of a planetary tentacular type.
 It goes from the biggest > smallest, the most critical > least critical, the highest priority > lowest priority, the most authority > least authority, the first resort > last resort.
 Yes, it’s a major worldwide dilemma that we’re in and the overstuffed hierarchical charts are a witness to the complexity.

 Some of these are issues were considered minor just a few short years ago, Now, they’re coming to a head.
-Deviance, gender, internet, networks, social psychology, stratification and maybe even technology at it increasingly impacts our lives.
+Deviance, gender, internet, networks, social psychology, stratification, and maybe even technology as it increasingly impacts our lives.

 Breadth has increased: There are more issues affecting more and more people.
 All these pieces are complementary components, parts of the whole.
 They are parts of the peace and prosperity puzzle that face governance structure on a national and international level with an unprecedented challenge.